DBezemer/moodle-auth-pwdexp/pwdexp/README.txt

 1. The amount of days for password expiration
 2. The URL to redirect to when the password has expired (ie Moodle Password change page)

 Remark: After the activation of the plugin there might not be a password change history for all users.
-To set this history either force all users to change their passwords, or set the password update field in the database to reflect today’s timestamp value.
+For this reason the plugin will enforce a password change for every user logging in after activating the plugin directly, and not after the first interval.